FiatDemise/monero-for-all-brochure/ARS/translation-english.md

 Buy it Peer to Peer (P2P).
 1) Use localmonero.co to buy XMR
-2) Use Binance P2P to buy LTC or BCH, then Exchange that for XMR in Cake Wallet
+2) Use paydece.io or Binance P2P to buy LTC
+   or BCH, then exchange that for XMR in
+   Cake Wallet

 Mine it.
 Learn how at p2pool.io/#help